abpio/abp-commercial-docs/en/getting-started-react-native.md

 {{ end }}

-> You should turn off "Https Restriction" if you're using OpenIddict as a central identity management solution.
+> You should turn off the "Https Restriction" if you're using OpenIddict as a central identity management solution.
 Because the IOS Simulator doesn't support self-signed certificates and OpenIddict is set to only work with HTTPS by default.

-## How to disable Https-only settings of OpenIddict
+## How to disable the Https-only settings of OpenIddict

  Go to MyProjectNameHttpApiHostModule.cs under the host project.
-Add these codes under `PreConfigureServices` function.
+Add put these codes under the `PreConfigureServices` function.

 ```csharp
 #if DEBUG